j0rdan0/microsoft-related/ADE-scripts/README.md

 # Script to unlock/decrypt ADE disk for VM ( troubleshooting purposes)

-Script to obtain the key file for decrypting Azure disks.
+Script to obtain the key file for decrypted ADE disks
 ---

 Requires to have an AD SP created and have the following env variabler set: